ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 I was taught this meaningful story by an old retired foreman.
 It has been etched on my memory ever since.
 This old man rests among these few strangers I met – **whom I will always forget the name, but never forget the life**.

-He worked his entire life at the same garment factory.
-It was this kind of typical family-owned middle size company, thus very paternalistic.
-During the 1970's, their growth, and the modernization, pushed them to switch from their management by intuition to a more "contemporary" one.
-A synonym of "Business School" management I guess.
+He began by telling us how he worked his entire life at the same garment factory.
+It was the typical family-owned middle size company, thus very paternalistic.
+During the 1970s, their growth and the modernization pushed them to switch from their current management by intuition to a more “contemporary” system.
+A synonym of “Business School” management, I guess.

 <!--more-->

 At first, it worked very well for them.
 However, a few years later, they noticed that the productivity of their workers decreased, month after month.
-They thus tried everything they could to fix that.
+They tried everything they could to fix that.
 From higher pressure to better rewards.
 But nothing really worked.
-At least not by a long shot.

-So, they did what any good businessperson would do in the 1970's.
-They hired an expert !
+So they did what any good businessperson would do in the 1970s.
+They hired an expert!

-His business card title was this kind of title that looks daunting, although – or because – you don't understand it.
+His business card title was the kind of title that looks daunting, although – or because – you don’t understand it.

 Anyway, they met him.
-They told all about their productivity issues and everything they tried so far.
-He listened, looked unimpressed, and answered that he would stay in the factory during two weeks in order to "observe" the environment.
-It goes without saying that it was shorter than everything they expected !
+They told him all about their productivity issues and everything they had tried thus far.
+He listened, looked unimpressed, and answered that he would stay in the factory for the following two weeks in order to “observe” the environment.
+It goes without saying that his answer was shorter than anything they’d expected!
 This answer both relieved and worried them at the same time.
-The relief part came from his exorbitant daily cost.
-The worry one came from their own self-esteem.
+The relief came from his exorbitant daily cost.
+The worry came from their own self-esteem.

-The expert came to the factory.
+So, the expert came to the factory.
 He observed.
 He took notes.
 He went through the internal reports.
 He even talked to some people.
 He looked involved.
-And after the two weeks passed, he invited them to the long-awaited meeting.
-They were in a hurry to hear his outcome.
+Once the two weeks had passed, he invited them to the long-awaited meeting.
+They were in a hurry to hear his assessment.

-Since he was an expert, or maybe because he needed to justify the number of zeros on the invoice he was about to send them, he put on the table a big pile of paper.
-A lot of of sheets filled with analyses and suggestions.
-The title was something even better than any report they had never seen so far: *« Audit Report »*.
-Suffice it to say that it was the cream of the crop of the reports during the 1970's.
+Since he was an expert, or maybe because he needed to justify the number of zeros on the invoice he was about to send them, he put a big pile of papers on the table.
+A lot of sheets filled with analyses and suggestions.
+The title was something even better than any report they had never seen so far: _Audit Report_.
+Suffice it to say that it was the cream of the crop of reports during the 1970s.

-Once the audit report title effect passed, he started by:
+Once the audit report title effect passed, he started by saying:

-*— This report is my job.
-But let me tell what will – really – recover your productivity.*
+_— This report is my job.
+But let me tell what will – really – recover your productivity._

 They were surprised but all ears.
 He then added:

-*— Increase the light by 10 percent.*
+_— Increase the light by 10 percent._

-They looked at each other, trying to understand if it was some sort of experts inside joke.
+They looked at each other, trying to understand if this was some sort of inside joke.
 But it was not.
 That was disappointing, to say the least.
-They swear to themselves they would never hire an expert again.
+They swore to themselves that they would never hire an expert again.

-But... they were so desperate that they still followed this unlikely advice and indeed increased the factory light by precisely 10 percent.
+But… they were so desperate that they still followed this unlikely advice and indeed increased the factory light by precisely 10 percent.

-And indeed, not only the productivity recovered but it went even above their previous average.
+And indeed, not only did the productivity recovered, but it went even above their previous average.

 They were stunned.

-Years passed and the same productivity issues started rising again.
-They called the same expert and the same two weeks story repeated itself, including the biblical report.
+Years passed, and the same productivity issues started popping up once again.
+They called in the same expert, and the same two-week story repeated itself, including the audit report.
 Even the same advice followed:

 *— Increase the light by 10 percent.*

-They increased the light and it worked well again.
+They increased the light, and it worked well again.

-So, as you can guess, when years later, again, the productivity decreased, they didn't call the expert.
+So, as you can guess, when years later, again, the productivity decreased, they didn’t call the expert.
 They decided to save their money and increased the light by another 10 percent.
 At that point, their factory surely looked more like an operating theater than a garment factory.

-It didn't work.
-How so ?
+It didn’t work.
+Why?
 They were stunned again.

 They called him.
 He was not surprised.
-After all, he was an expert and an expert is not supposed to be surprised.
-A expert expects, but never wonders.
+After all, he was an expert, and an expert is not supposed to be surprised.
+An expert expects but never wonders.
 He told them to decrease the light by 10 percent instead.

-They did it and it worked...
+They did it, and it worked…

 They called him again to try understanding what kind of witchcraft he was using to guess that kind of thing.